banner-bg

 • Encourage children to ask questions.
 Support children’s problem-solving skills by giving them space to ask questions and figure out how to do things on their own.
 For example, when you're doing a project, you can ask questions like, "Do you think there is any other way to do it?" or "What should we do next?"

 • Allow room for independence.
-It's easy to fall into the temptation to do things in the classroom when you know you can do them faster.
-However, give preschoolers a chance to step up every chance they get, which will help build their confidence.
+It's easy to fall into the temptation to do things yourself in the classroom when you know you can do them faster.
+However, give preschoolers a chance to step up and help every chance they get, which can build their confidence

 • Listen to them.
 Hear them out when they have an idea for a new project and encourage them to explore.